CoffeeTechy/BlazerWASM.CodeProject/README.md

-A learning project for Blazor, HTML, and CSS to try and understand the different libraries and practices that are used.
+A learning project for Blazor WebAssambly

+Using Blazicons Fluent UI for the Icons and Blazored Modal to add some more functionality.